 Pre-load is used to improve the responsiveness of a site.
 In this case, the audio will not play automatically, but the file will be downloaded when the page is loaded.
 That means, if the listener then chooses to play the episode, it will already be ready for them.

-Both methods have their downsides and violate Acast Community Guidelines.
-Which is why we are against the use of either implementation.
-Auto-playing can be seen as a bad experience for listeners, while pre-loading will inflate your show’s listening statistics behind the scenes — which will affect the accuracy of your listening data.
+Both methods have their downsides and violate Acast Community Guidelines and well as IAB guidelines, which is why we are against the use of either implementation.
+Auto-playing can be seen as a bad experience for listeners, while pre-loading will inflate your show’s download statistics behind the scenes — which will affect the accuracy of your listening data.

 Why does pre-loading an episode file affect podcast statistics?